unmtransinfo/tinx-api/README.md

 2. Configure tinx container to always run: `docker run -dit --restart unless-stopped -v $PWD:/tinx -p 8000:8000 -ti tinx`

 ## Solr
+You must use solr:6.6.6, Solr8 does not work correctly with Haystack.
+There is a bug with django-haystack where it does not handle django_ct correctly.
+There is no fix for this issue presently so we are capping our version of Solr at 6.6.6 as opposed to editing core files.

+If you see an issue involving django_ct or django_id, you are using the wrong version of Solr.

+It is not clear to me how the managed-schema file was generated, but it is the only one that works presently, so preserve it.

+I've authored scripts to redeploy solr once it is built and you can see that work in redeploy-solr.sh.

+I've also created a utility script to update solr indices and that can be found in update_solr_index.sh
 ### Missing Schema Params

-Haystack won't add all the necessary schema parameters that Solr-8 needs to run through `./manage.py build_solr_schema`
+Haystack won't add all the necessary schema parameters that Solr needs to run through `./manage.py build_solr_schema`

 Make the following replacement in managed-schema